 990-14 Pedestrian Longitudinal Channelizing Devices.

-990-14.1 General: Provide pedestrian Longitudinal Channelizing Devices (LCDs) in accordance with the MUTCD and the Standard Plans.
+990-14.1 General: Provide pedestrian Longitudinal Channelizing Devices (LCDs) in accordance with the MUTCD and the following.

+1. For pedestrian LCDs that require internal ballasting, provide an indicator that clearly identifies the proper ballast required.
+For pedestrian LCDs that require external ballasting, detail the ballasting method in the APL drawings, including ballasting type and minimum weight.

+2. Provide pedestrian LCDs with a minimum of 8 inches of continuous detectable edging along the bottom of the pedestrian LCDs.

+3. Provide pedestrian LCDs that are 32 inches in height or greater and have a footprint width of 24 inches or greater.
+If the footprint width is less than 24 inches, provide pedestrian LCDs that are 42 inches in height or greater and can withstand a 200-pound lateral point load at the top of the pedestrian LCD with anchoring or ballasting.

+4. Ensure that the top surface of the pedestrian LCDs has 1/8 inch or less difference in any plane at all connection points between the devices to facilitate hand trailing.

+5. Ensure that the bottom and top surface of the pedestrian LCDs are in the same vertical plane.

 990-14.2 Product Application: Manufacturers seeking inclusion of pedestrian LCDs on the APL must submit the following:

-a.
-Installations Instructions
+1. Installations Instructions

-b.
-Photographs
+2. Photographs

-c.
-Drawings (may be included in Installations Instructions) of sufficient detail to distinguish between similar devices
+3. Drawings (may be included in Installations Instructions) of sufficient detail to distinguish between similar devices

-d.
-Any field assembly details and technical information necessary for proper application and installation
+4. Any field assembly details and technical information necessary for proper application and installation

-e.
-Crash testing reports demonstrating the device meets MASH TL-3
+5. Crash testing reports demonstrating the device meets MASH TL-3

-f.
-All relevant FHWA Eligibility Letters
+6. All relevant FHWA Eligibility Letters

 ARTICLE 990-15 is deleted and the following substituted: